viromedia/virocore-oculus/README.md

 To actually re-build the renderer yourself, look at the Manual building steps shown below.

 ## Quick Start
+There's 2 ways to get started with ViroCore.

-### Running sample code instructions:
+### Option 1: Running sample code instructions
-You can get up and running with the latest stable release of ViroCore!
-To do so, simply:
+With this option, you can simply get up and running quickly with a skeletal hello world demo.
 1. Clone the repo into your workspace with git: `git clone https://github.com/viromedia/virocore.git`.
-2. Go to the code-sample directory for a list of current samples.
-3. Choose the code sample you wish to deploy, and open the root directory in Android studio.
+2. Go to the code-sample directory to access the HelloWorld code sample, and open the root directory in Android studio.
-4. Build and deploy.
+3. Build and deploy.
-5. You should now be in the application!
+4. You should now be in the application!
 Enjoy!

+### Option 2: Running Render Activity instructions
+With this option, you can actually re-compile the renderer itself and run an Android activity that manually tests certain 3D components.
+1. Clone the repo into your workspace with git: `git clone https://github.com/viromedia/virocore.git`.
+2. Go to the /android directory from within the project's root dir.
+Open this directory in Android Studio.
+3. Ensure that you are building to "rendertest".
+4. Target your device and build.
+This should target [this activity](https://github.com/dthian/virocore-oculus/blob/master/android/renderertest/src/main/java/com/viromedia/renderertest/ViroActivity.java).

-## Manual Building of the Renderer
+## Manual Re-Building of the Renderer
 If you would like to modify / make changes to the renderer directly.
 These are the instructions for building the renderer and ViroCore platform.

 ### Building the renderer to be used in react-viro platform: